4

 Overview

-This training is designed specifically for staff collecting and preparing and/or transporting shipments of biological substances for ground shipment (medical or veterinary clinics, field nurses, hospitals, health centers, etc.).
-It includes cat.
-A, cat.
-B exempt specimens and dry ice.
+This TDGR class 6.2 training is designed specifically for staff collecting and preparing and/or transporting shipments of biological (and or infectious) substances for ground shipment (medical or veterinary clinics, field nurses, hospitals, health centers, etc.).
+It includes class 6.2 category A, category B, exempt specimens and dry ice.
 Comprehensive course notes are available for download.
-This course is based on our 8 steps to compliance training method (in plain language) making it simple and easy to understand the complete regulatory requirements.
+This course is based on our 8 steps to compliance training method (in clear language) making it simple and easy to understand the complete regulatory requirements.
+Clients shipping by air or FedEx should purchase our BIO-125 course.
 It meets all Transport Canada and US DoT requirements.
-A recognized training certificat is issued after completion.
+A recognized training certificat, valid for three years (or change of employer) is issued after completion.

 This course is not suitable for carriers.
 Please see our BIO 109 – Transporting biomedical and infectious substances by ground course.